Video: Tree Branches in Contact with a Medium-Voltage Line

 Most power outages caused by falling branches or trees result from major weather events like strong winds, freezing rain and wet snow.

-Strong winds can occur at any time of the year and may be combined with snow, freezing rain or rain.
+Strong winds can occur at any time of the year and may be combined with snow, freezing rain or thunderstorms.
 The risks for the power system are highest when there are leaves on the trees because they catch the wind.